k-e-w/k-e-w.github.io/_posts/2016-10-16-practice-thanksgiving-2016.md

 Rolls, yo by Amber V.

+Challah by Ariel

-Green bean casseroles: both traditional and fancy by Ariel and Lizzy
+Green bean casserole by Lizzy

 Green Beans and Tomato Salad by Sarah L